Welcome to the FAQ. Here you will find a list of common questions and answers along with CLI issues you may face.

 project.yaml file is validated when a new Appsody project is initialized.
 For projects that meet any of the following categories:

-Their entry is removed from the
+The project entry is removed from the

 project.yaml file and the associated volumes are deleted.
-This validation ensures that volumes exist for current projects only and that volumes are not reused between different projects of the same name.
+This validation ensures that volumes exist only for current projects and that volumes are not reused between different projects of the same name.